Submission Preparation Checklist

 Manuscript Title.

 Corresponding author information.
-Please ensure that any changes to the contact details of the corresponding author must immediately be notified to the Editorial Office.
+Please ensure that any changes to the contact details of the corresponding author are immediately notified to the Editorial Office.

 The Abstract

-The abstract must follow IMRAD structure with word limit up to 250 words (for Reviews, 350 words).
-At the end of the abstract, please include an alphabetical list of up to 5 keywords and subjects for indexing.
-Choose the keywords carefully as these will be used for subsequent retrieval.
+The abstract must follow IMRAD structure with a word limit up to 350 word-counts.
+At the end of the abstract, please include an alphabetical list of up to 5-6 keywords and subjects for indexing.
+Choose the keywords carefully, as these will be used for subsequent retrieval.

 The Main text

-Papers must follow this IMRAD structure: Introduction, Methods, Results, Discussion, Conclusion/Recommendation.
+Papers must follow this IMRAD structure: Introduction, Methods, Results, and Discussion, with Conclusion.
 The full term for which an abbreviation stands should precede its first use in the text unless it is a standard unit of measurement.

 References

-Please note that all references should conform to Vancouver style using BMC Journal format.
-Please ensure that you limit your references to 30, except in the case of Mini-review articles where up to 70 are allowed.
+Please note that all references should conform to Vancouver style using Bio-Medical Central Journal format.
+Please ensure that you limit your references up to about 30, except in the case of Mini-review articles where up to 70 are allowed.
 Unpublished data and personal communications should be given as references.
 Follow the examples of forms of references as shown below.

 Please ensure that the reference style is followed precisely; if the references are not in the correct style, they may need to be retyped and carefully proofread.

-Web links and URLs: All web links and URLs should be copied for the websites and link.
-They should be included a title of the site and the URL, as well as the date the site was accessed.
+Web links and URLs: All web links and URLs should be copied for the websites and links.
+They should include a title of the site and the URL, as well as the date the site was accessed.
 Here are examples:

 Online document